vicrucann/cherish/README.md

 Modeling historical sites is important in many fields, including cultural heritage preservation, architectural design, urban planning, etc. For any given site, there may exist many different representations such as photos, drawings, maps, laser scans, 3D renderings.
 Yet it remains challenging to exploit the full range of the data types, especially when given data source is sparse and incomplete.

-The presented InSitu software creates a heterogeneous 3D representation of archaeological sites that improve our understanding of the past while supporting novel applications in the present.
+The presented **dureu3d** software creates a heterogeneous 3D representation of archaeological sites that improve our understanding of the past while supporting novel applications in the present.
 It is capable of annotation the collected site and artifacts with evidence (e.g., geo-location, scan data accuracy) and confidence estimation (e.g., for text annotations), and use this information to inform the reconstruction process.
 In the future, it is possible to expand the types of applications for which such data can be used.

 ## Features